 - Keep tally of my spend and constantly calculate how much I’ve got left

-- Go through each item in my shopping list and find cheaper alternatives
+- Go through each item in your grocery shopping list and find cheaper alternatives

 - Agree gift opt out with other grown ups